Nor'easter expected to dump up to a foot of snow in suburbs north of New York City

 The nor'easter is expected to dump between six inches and a foot of snow in the northern suburbs.

-A snow plow driver in Goshen said he expects to be working hard all day.
+"Miss the snow.
+This is what we look forward here at this time of the year," said Victor Abraham, of Monticello.
+"Hopefully we get one more.
+If not, just relish this moment."

+The snow means more money for plow drivers, like father and son Kenny La and Johnny La, who plan on working 16 hours straight.

-"This winter's been pretty slow so far, but this storm's getting there," he said.
+"This winter's been pretty slow so far, but this storm is getting there," said Kenny La.
 "This one's gonna make a little money, for sure."

+"This is the first snow storm we got and it's going to be a whole day worth for us," said Johnny La.

+Before the nor'easter, Gov. Kathy Hochul declared a state of emergency for most of New York and tweeted reminders to drivers to be careful.

 Hochul said the nor'easter could be a "multi-day event," so be prepared.